Wedding rings are a sweet symbol of eternal love throughout history.

 [click_to_tweet tweet=”When you give a woman a ring, it signifies immortal love.” quote=”When you give a woman a ring, it signifies immortal love.”]

 Our modern-day understanding of biology says that all your fingers have vein connections to the heart, but couples keep cultivating the tradition and keeping add the wedding ring on the fourth finger.

 There are no rules on which metal your wedding rings must be made of, or whether or not they should match.
 You can opt for simple bands or more elaborate ones with stones or designs.
 Some couples choose to have their wedding date or a romantic phrase inscribed in their bands.

 Did you know?

 Initially, only the women worn wedding rings.
-The men’s started using the wedding ring after the Second Worl Warrior when they wanted to have memories of their wives and daughters for being away from home.
+The men’s started using the wedding ring after the Second Worl War when they wanted to have memories of their wives and daughters for being away from home.